Community-based targeting to combat Covid-19-induced poverty

 Informed by the presentation of this memo, in mid-April 2020, the GoI decided to begin involving communities in disbursing village cash transfers.
 Specifically, village volunteers were specially appointed at the neighborhood level to assist in targeting the distribution of the cash transfers.
 Furthermore, the beneficiary lists were finalized through village discussions, similar to the community method applied in the community targeting study.

 According to MoVDT, as of December 2020, the cash transfers had been distributed to nearly 75,000 villages and more than eight million recipients.
 Among the recipients, 88 percent were farmers and 2.5 million were female breadwinners who had not previously received any social safety net programs.
-The GoI had disbursed approximately 20.41 trillion rupiah (US$1.44 billion) worth of cash transfers, distributing an average of US$180 to each household.
-Furthermore, the GoI had committed to continue cash transfers into 2021.
+In 2020, the GoI disbursed approximately 23.74 trillion rupiah (US$ 1.64 billion) worth of cash transfers, distributing an average of US$200 to each household.

 Alatas, Vivi, Abhijit Banerjee, Rema Hanna, Benjamin A. Olken, and Julia Tobias.
 2012.
 "Targeting the Poor: Evidence from a Field Experiment in Indonesia."
 American Economic Review 102(4): 1206-1240. http://dx.doi.org/10.1257/aer.102.4.1206